overmind-xyz/race-to-keys--final-stretch/README.md

 ## Bonus Task 2: Key Utility

 The app you’ve built so far implements functionality around keys, but it lacks one essential element: key utility.
 What are keys useful for?
 Why should someone buy your keys, apart from trading them?
 Keys are intended to grant access to their issuer.
 Let your imagine go wild here.
-You can look at what other SocialFi apps have implemented for inspiration, though we hope you will stretch above and beyond!
+You can look at what other SocialFi apps have implemented for inspiration, though we hope you will stretch above and beyond what others have done!

 Finally, don’t forget to pay attention to the non-technical aspects of the app.
 In addition to your code, we will also look at the design and UX of your app!
 How your app looks and feels to your users is just as important as how well it works.